Trump and Schumer came close to a deal. Then it fell apart

 A White House official said late Friday there was never a deal reached between Trump and Schumer, and Trump did not agree to a five-day continuing resolution during their talks.

 Schumer left the White House after 2 p.m.
-ET, walking out of the West Wing and into the same Ford Explorer.
+ET, walking out of the West Wing and into the same Ford Expedition.
 Standing outside the Capitol, Schumer was intercepted by a phalanx of reporters and cameras.
 The usually talkative senator was curt.

 "We had a long and detailed meeting, we discussed all of the major outstanding issues.
 We made some progress but we still have a good number of disagreements," Schumer said quickly.
 "The discussions will continue."